 - Bleeding into the brain (intraventricular hemorrhage of the newborn)

-- Bleeding into the lung (sometimes associated with surfactant use)
+- Bleeding into the lung (pulmonary hemorrhage; sometimes associated with surfactant use)

 - Blood clots due to an umbilical arterial catheter

-- Delayed mental development and intellectual disability associated with brain damage or bleeding
+- Delayed mental development and intellectual disability associated with brain damage and/or bleeding

 When to Contact a Health Professional

-This disorder usually develops shortly after birth while the baby is still in the hospital.
-If you have given birth at home or outside a medical center, seek emergency attention if your baby develops any difficulty breathing.
+Most of the time, this problem develops shortly after birth while the baby is still in the hospital.
+If you have given birth at home or outside a medical center, get emergency help if your baby has breathing problems.